KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-TiHimawari8Earth.js`: Replace it with `MagicMirror²`.
+3. Recommendation: Found `require("fetch")` in file `node_helper.js`: Replace it with built-in fetch.
-3. Warning: No LICENSE file.
+4. Warning: No LICENSE file.

 ### [MMM-Timetagger by tderflinger](https://github.com/tderflinger/MMM-Timetagger)